Monday December 5th

 - You can find the zoning of your property by calling or visiting the Planning and Community Development Department and requesting that information.
 Planning staff can look up the zoning for your property with your address.

-- Find the City Zoning Map here.
+- City Zoning Map (for your convenience)

 - Allowed land uses and subsequent definitions are listed within Title 17 Land Development Code, Chapter 20 Land Use, Article 3 Allowable Uses, Exhibit 20-1.